xiaominzhu88/TIL-react-to-google-sheets/README.md

 <hr />

-## Change Google sheets into a REST API
+## Change Google Sheets into a REST API

 <ins>_I'm using german version 🧚‍♀️_</ins>